FerryIslands/loglevel-plugin-remote/README.md

 - **trace** - lots of levels for which to add the stack trace
 - **clear** - the number of rows to clean stack trace
 - **token** - authorization token (EG: "Bearer e8da0826-d680-4f79-87a9-d39fb06647b3")
+- **maxQueueSize** - the number of items in queue before we are throwing away the oldest message in queue.
+- **backoffStrategy** - function that the current retry wait time on sending message and doubles that time.
+- **consoleLogTrashedMsg** - true if we would like to log out the thrown away messages to console log.
+- **timestampFormatter** - function to format dates that are sent to remote host.

 ## Base usage